Codecademy/docs/content/general/concepts/what-is-a-relational-database/what-is-a-relational-database.md

   - "paths/data-science"
 ---

+[Relational database example]: https://raw.githubusercontent.com/Codecademy/docs/main/media/general-relational-database.png "Example of a Relational Database"

-A relational database is a store of data organized in tables made of columns and rows, and the relationships between those tables.
+A _relational database_ is a store of data organized in tables made of columns and rows, and the relationships between those tables.
 The software that controls a relational database is called a relational database management system (RDBMS) and typically allows management and updates to the database through an implementation of the structured query language (SQL).

 ## Structure of a Relational Database